Engee documentation

 Variables

 Use the Initial Targets section of the settings to set the priority and initial target values for the block parameters variables prior to simulation.
-For more information, see Customising physical blocks using target values.
+For more information, see Configuring physical blocks using target values.

 Assumptions and constraints